v3io/tutorials/README.md

         </td>
         <td align="left" >This repository demonstrates the usage of Language Models (LLMs) and MLRun to build an
             interactive chatbot using your own data for Retrieval Augmented Question Answering.
-The data is ingested and indexed into a Vector Database to be queried by an LLM in real-time.
+The data is ingested and indexed into a Vector Database to be queried by an LLM in real-time.<br>
             The project utilizes MLRun for orchestration/deployment, HuggingFace embeddings for indexing data, Milvus for the vector database, OpenAI's GPT-3.5 model for generating responses, Langchain to retrieve relevant data from the vector store and augment the response from the LLM, and Gradio